Collaborate transport planning and cost allocation

-Quantitative models and methods are developed for analyzing, designing and evaluating logistics system with respect to collaborative transports among companies, e.g. in city logistics and in forestry transports.
+Quantitative models and methods are developed for analysing, designing and evaluating logistics system with respect to collaborative transports among companies, e.g. in city logistics and in forestry transports.

 Cost allocation models for collaborative transports describe how optimized costs and revenues are allocated among the participants of the system, and provide a basis for profitability calculations.
 The model used for transport optimization depends on the application.

 For example, in city logistics a route planning model is commonly used, including data describing the infrastructure, customers, vehicle and cost data, as well as a description of transport-related policy measures (restrictions and incentives) applied in the city.

 The cost allocation model is based on concepts from cooperative game theory, fulfilling certain fairness criteria.
 The model includes the costs to be analyzed and describes opportunities and conditions for efficient collaboration between the participants.

 Examples of research projects

 Pooling: Integration and coordination in forestry transportation planning